 Re-using potting mix from other houseplants is a definite no. There may be pests or unhealthy bacteria lingering in potting mix without you even realising.
 So reusing soil can easily transfer these pests or diseases from one plant to another.

-Spider Plant propagation is luckily quite a fast propagation compared to some other houseplants so you should start to see new roots growing after just a few weeks.
+Luckily it’s quite a fast process compared to some other houseplants so you should start to see new roots growing after just a few weeks.
 But it can be unpredictable so as long as your cutting looks healthy and is getting the right care, it will just be a waiting game.

-Always start to propagate your Spider Plants in spring time, as this will give your plant plenty of warm summer months to grow.
+Always start to propagate in spring time, as this will give your plant plenty of warm summer months to grow.

 Using rooting hormone in the form of gel or powder is completely optional when propagating Spider Plants.
 They work to stimulate root growth on new cuttings, not only speeding up the process but also producing stronger roots.